 Previous lectures given at the same venue include two as part of the 2013-15 ‘Mining Josef Herman’ partnership scheme between the Josef Herman Art Foundation Cymru and the Tate:

 Josef Herman (1911-2000), the Welfare, Ystradgynlais, February 2014

 Mining Josef Herman, the Welfare, Ystradgynlais, December 2013

 ‘The Force’ Paintings of Ceri Richards, given as part of the ‘Dylan Unchained – Dylan Thomas Centenary Conference’, Swansea University, September 2014

 Placing Portraits, given in conjunction with the group exhibition ‘Gwena!
 Portreadau o’r Cymry / Say Cheese!
 Portraits of the Welsh’ at the National Library of Wales, the Drwm, Aberystwyth, March 2010

 Nicholas Evans (1907-2004), the memorial lecture, Rhondda Heritage Park Gallery, Trehafod, 2005

-(A fuller list will be added shortly)
+(A fuller list to follow)